A new Gaia census of OB associations within 1 kpc: Analysis of the new OB associations

 This comparison stresses that this method only provides generally upper limits for the ages of OB associations, as discussed in \citet{Quintana}.
 OB associations have been found to be characterized by kinematic substructure \citep[e.g.,][]{Wright2016,Goldman2018,Zerjal2023}, and significant age spreads \citep[e.g.,][]{Wright2015,Kounkel2018} that make it harder to assign them a unique age.
-Some of the uncertainties we derived could reflect this observed age spread (e.g., the age of 49.7 $\pm$ 13.2 Myr for Tr.
-10a in $l$) while others rather reflect the limitations of the method (e.g., 23.0 $\pm$ 20.4 Myr for Vela OB2a in $b$).
+Some of the uncertainties we derived could reflect this observed age spread (e.g., the age of 35.5 $\pm$ 15.2 Myr for Cam OB1 in $l$) while others rather reflect the limitations of the method (e.g., 63.9 $\pm$ 27.2 Myr for Cam OB2a in $l$).
 The ratio between the uncertainties on the velocity gradient and the velocity gradient typically increases for decreasing number of identified members (most OB associations with N $<$ 40 have $\frac{\sigma_\kappa}{\kappa}$ > 1 have in both directions).

-Therefore, extended membership, alongside an accurate 3D kinematical traceback, will be necessary if we are to calculate more accurate kinematic ages in the future.
+Therefore, extended membership, alongside an accurate 3D kinematical traceback, will be necessary if we are to calculate more accurate kinematic ages in the future\footnote{We have not estimated 3D kinematic ages for the moment because, as stressed in Appendix \ref{correction_virtual}, only $\sim$54\% of OB association members have a valid RV measurement.
+Moreover, the majority of these RV measurements originate from \textit{Gaia} DR3, whose precisions are weaker for late B-type stars \citep{Blomme2023,Katz2023}, which may require us to expand the membership of our OB associations to lower-mass stars to derive reliable 3D kinematics.}.
+The internal kinematics of our OB associations will be investigated in more detail in a follow-up work (Olivares, Quintana, Miret-Roig and Bouy, in prep.), wherein we will derive more accurate kinematic ages.